Results & Expectations

 What to Expect at a Peptide Follow-Up

 Most people put a lot of thought into starting a peptide protocol and almost none into what to expect at a peptide follow-up.
 The follow-up is where the real work lives.
-It's the appointment where we look at what your body actually did, not what the brochure promised.
+It is the appointment where the provider reviews what the body actually did, not what the brochure promised.

 In short: a peptide follow-up is the check-in where your provider reviews your weight trend, side effects, energy, and muscle, orders labs if your history calls for them, and then decides together with you whether to hold steady, adjust, or change the plan.